the grise of bazas

 HAVE YOU ALREADY HEARD ABOUT THE OXEN OF BAZAS FESTIVAL?

-Every Thursday following Mardi Gras (Shrove Tuesday) at the beginning of February, since more than 700 years, the oxen of Bazas, crowned with flowers, have been parading in front of the cathedral of Bazas.
+Every Thursday following Mardi Gras (Shrove Tuesday) at the beginning of February, for more than 700 years, the oxen of Bazas, crowned with flowers, have been parading in front of the cathedral of Bazas.
 This tradition dates back to the Middle Ages and is still famous today for the Grise of Bazas, which is the pleasure of our region’s gourmets.